-Currently, there is no clear and easy way for us to find and verify sustainable travel options when we are planning our trips or are at the destinations.
+There is no clear and easy way for us to find the more sustainable options while we planning our trips or are already there.

 Or should everyone have the freedom to define what sustainability means to them?

 We believe sustainable travel is a journey in itself and is built on the choices you make before, during, and after your trips.
 It doesn’t matter if they are small or big; every step you take counts, and TripDoodler is built to support your personal journey.